-The data collected is specific to the characteristics of each baseline scenario, and should be tailored to each scenario in a given project to gather information about each of the following:
+The data collected is specific to the characteristics of each baseline scenario, and should be tailored accordingly.
+Information on the following needs to be gathered:

 - 1. User follow up - a.
 Address or location - b.
 Mobile telephone number and/or landline telephone number (when possible) - 2.
 End user characteristics - a.
 Number of people served by baseline technology - b.
 Typical baseline technology usage patterns and tasks (commercial, institutional, domestic, etc.) - 3.
 Baseline technology and fuels - a.
 Types of baseline technologies used and estimated frequency - b.
 Types of fuels used and estimated quantities - c.
 Seasonal variations in baseline technology and fuel use - d.
 Sources of fuels; (purchased or hand-collected, etc) and prices paid or effort made (e.g. walking distances, persons collecting, opportunity cost) - e.
 Renewability and non-renewability indicators as required by Annex 1